 A thermistor is a temperature sensor constructed of semiconductor material that exhibits a large modification in resistance in proportion to a tiny low modification in temperature.
 Thermistors are inexpensive, rugged, reliable and responds quickly.
 Because of these qualities thermistors are used to measure simple temperature measurements, but not for high temperatures.
 Thermistor is easy to use, cheap, durable and respond predictably to a change in temperature.
-Thermistors are mostly used in digital thermometers and home appliances such as refrigerator, ovens, and so on.
-Stability, sensitivity and time constant are the final properties of thermistor that create these thermistors sturdy, portable, cost-efficient, sensitive and best to measure single-point temperature.
-Thermistors are available in different shapes like rod, disc, bead, washer, etc. This article gives an overview of thermistor working principle and applications.
+Thermistors are mostly used in digital thermometers and home appliances such as refrigerators, ovens, and so on.
+Stability, sensitivity and time constant are the final properties of thermistors that create these thermistors sturdy, portable, cost-efficient, sensitive and best to measure single-point temperature.
+Thermistors are available in different shapes like rod, disc, bead, washer, etc. This article gives an overview of the thermistor working principle and applications.

 What is Thermistor and How it Works?